 Dentists are doctors specializing in maintaining oral health for patients of all ages and treating gum diseases, dental caries, and other problems relating to jaw, hard palate, soft palate, teeth, or gums.
 There are further sub-specializations of orthodontics and oral surgery.
 Types of oral issues a dentist would diagnose and treat are:

 - Teeth cleanings (or a hygienist within the practice would do this)

 - Broken, cracked, or loose teeth

 - Tooth implants or dentures

 - Fluoride treatments

 Dentists cannot fix teeth that are infected as this would give bacteria an opening to infect further tissues of the body.
 They often prescribe antibiotics for the infection and something for the pain before they can treat the tooth.
 Rarely do infections or the gums or teeth turn serious or life-threatening.
-An abscess either from infection or a failed root canal spread into the bone of the jaw- this is called osteomyelitis.
-Infection that spreads into connective tissue is called cellulitis.
+An abscess either from infection or a failed root canal spreads into the bone of the jaw- this is called osteomyelitis.
+An infection that spreads into connective tissue is called cellulitis.
 Osteomyelitis or cellulitis can happen concurrently with or before septicemia.
-This is when the bacterial load in the blood stream reaches such proportions as to trigger an immune reaction that hurts the body rather than helping via the massive dumping of inflammatory cytokines throughout the body.
+This is when the bacterial load in the bloodstream reaches such proportions as to trigger an immune reaction that hurts the body rather than helping via the massive dumping of inflammatory cytokines throughout the body.